friendly-bits/geoblocker-bash/README.md

 **The -common script:** : Stores common functions and variables for geoblocker_bash suite.
 Does nothing if called directly.

 **The validate_cron_schedule.sh script** is used by the -cronsetup script.
-It accepts a cron schedule expression and attempts to make sure that it conforms to cron format.
+It accepts a cron schedule expression and attempts to make sure that it conforms to the crontab format.

 **The check_ip_in_ripe.sh script** can be used to verify that a certain ip address belongs to a subnet found in RIPE's records for a given country.
 It is not called from other scripts.